|

 (Vaudeville veteran and actress Jessie Robins) plays the hell out of a drum

-kit with a jazz band, and sings!
-Re-cut the movie to include it, and more,
+kit with a jazz band, and sings (much to Ringo's delight.)
+Re-cut the movie to include this, and more,

-and hire artists to make video sequences for additional songs not originally
+and also hire artists to make video sequences for additional songs not originally

 in the film: “Hello Goodbye” (use the various promo films as a basis), “Baby